In November of 2018, Patrick and I drew up the plans for our 2019 Big Challenge.

 I’ve not been at Loch Tummel since last year, so it was great to get back there today.
 The forecast was for lumpy water, and it did not disappoint!

-With my limited SUP skills, this may have been a tough paddle, but on the prone, with waves smashing into my face, it was purely AWESOME!!
-Read more…
+With my limited SUP skills, this may have been a tough paddle, Read more…